vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Fri Dec 29 01:53:45 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Sat Dec 30 01:58:40 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER